 Many of us are familiar with the term resilience, and the idea that when things go badly there are times when we cope well, and times when we don’t.
-Recently, with the disruption caused by COVID-19, many of us have had to revaluate our resilience in the face of changing structures and routines.
+With the disruption caused by COVID-19, many of us have had to revaluate our resilience in the face of changing structures and routines.
 We spoke with Matthew Iasiello (BHlthSc (Hons)), researcher at the Wellbeing and Resilience Centre at SAHMRI about what resilience is, and what we can do to improve it.

 Matthew says we should picture resilience as a set of scales, with challenges on the one side, and our coping resources on the other.